isomerpages/moe-catholichigh/_secondary/Talent Development/Humanities TDP.md

 ![](/images/Humanities_2023_2.jpg)

-*Kindly note that actual programme and experiences differ year on year*
+*Kindly note that actual programme and experiences differ year on year.*